ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 ## Equal Work Constraint ##

 Let's do a quick calculation of roughly how many ON shifts each RA should have in this time period.
-There are 27 days with 3 ON shifts per day for a total of 81 ON shifts spead accross 24 RAs for a total of **3.375 ON shifts per RA**.
-Well, we cant give partial ON shifts to an RA, so we want that each RA has either 3 or 4 ON shifts.
+There are 27 days with 3 ON shifts per day for a total of 81 ON shifts spread across 24 RAs for a total of **3.375 ON shifts per RA**.
+Well, we can’t give partial ON shifts to an RA, so we want that each RA has either 3 or 4 ON shifts.
 The same holds for IN shifts.

 {:center: style="text-align: center"}
 **Hard Constraint 2: Each RA has either 3 or 4 ON shifts and either 3 or 4 IN shifts**